Business Texting for Financial Services: Text The Merchant, Close The Deal

 This article originally appeared in deBanked’s Mar/Apr 2017 magazine issue and on deBanked’s blog April 14, 2017.

-Recently, Ted Guggenheim, CEO and co-Founder of TextUs, spoke with Ed McKinley of deBanked Magazine. deBanked serves as a news source for those wanting to keep up with the crossroads of the financial industry and the online world of financing.
+Ted Guggenheim, co-Founder of TextUs, spoke with Ed McKinley of deBanked Magazine. deBanked serves as a news source for those wanting to keep up with the crossroads of the financial industry and the online world of financing.

 In layman’s terms, they help “merchants” (wholesalers or retailers who have expertise on the goods they’re distributing), stay informed on the financial dealings of others like them, and the ways that the online business/financial world is growing and changing.

 deBanked wanted to put together a piece on the way that texting as a form of business communication is shaping how companies work today, and Ted was a natural choice for giving a little insight into how texting for business came to be so effective and successful.

 What did deBanked learn from TextUs co-founder, Ted Guggenheim?